chuyanc/Nginx-Reverse-Proxy/Group-VM-SSO.md

 (*There might be redirect URI differences in the vault.json when import client, make sure the Valid redirect URIs set in Keycloak Vault client in section 1.4 exactly match the URIs input above!)

-**You can repeat 1.6 and 1.7 to create more different roles with different policies and groups bound claims.**
+*You can repeat 1.6 and 1.7 to create more different roles with different policies and groups bound claims, and use ```vault list auth/oidc/role``` command to see what roles were created.